gbevin/SendMIDI/README.md

 ```

 By default, numbers are interpreted in the decimal system, this can be changed to hexadecimal by sending the "hex" command.
-Additionally, by suffixing a number with "D" or "H", it will be interpreted as a decimal or hexadecimal respectively.
+Additionally, by suffixing a number with "M" or "H", it will be interpreted as a decimal or hexadecimal respectively.

 The MIDI device name doesn't have to be an exact match.